mach-composer/mach-composer-cli/docs/src/reference/syntax/sites.md

 - `throttling_rate_limit` - Set burst limit for API Gateway endpoints
 - `enable_cdn` - Defaults to false.
 Sets a CDN in front of this endpoint for better global availability.
 For AWS creates a CloudFront distribution

-!!! info "Azure support"
-    At the moment, this option is not supported when using Azure and simply ignored.

-    For Azure, the endpoints that are created for the APIs are constructed by using the commercetools project key as DNS record.
-More on that in the [Azure routing](../../topics/deployment/config/azure.md#http-routing) section

 ## commercetools

 commercetools configuration.